Haim Rubinstein

 Play TherapyPlay therapy is an evidence-based, developmentally appropriate form of intervention used to facilitate emotional, cognitive, and social growth in children.
 Play therapy is based on the premise that play is the child's natural medium of self-expression and can be used to assess and help a child work through difficult emotions, thoughts, and behaviors.
 The goal of play therapy is to help children develop the skills and abilities to navigate life stressors, and build self-esteem.
 During treatment, the therapist creates a comfortable, safe environment (a playroom) for the child to play with as few limits as possible.
 The toys in the playroom are intended to encourage the child to express his or her feelings and develop healthier behaviors.
 The child’s “play” with these toys serve as the child’s symbolic words, which may be difficult to express otherwise.

-Group therapy, Parent Supervision, Integrative Psychotherapy
+Group therapy, Parent Consultation, Integrative Psychotherapy

 Individual Therapy